What does black tea taste like without milk? If you’ve only ever had milky tea, you might be surprised.

 Drinking your tea black opens up a world of tea to you.
 There are many delicate, delicious tea blends with black tea that would taste awful with milk.
 These classics are a good place to start if you want to give black tea a try:

-- Teapigs Chai Tea (spiced and vibrant)
+- Teapigs Chai Tea (spiced and warming, naturally sweet)

 If you’re into loose leaf black tea, you have even more choice!
 These are a few of my personal favourites to try: